We-Are-Triji/triji-classroom/docs/SENTRY_SETUP.md

 > **Purpose:** Complete guide to set up Sentry error tracking for crash monitoring and debugging

+> **⚠️ IMPORTANT:** This project uses `@sentry/react-native` (NOT `sentry-expo`).
+The `sentry-expo` package was deprecated and has been removed.
+All Sentry functionality is now handled through the native Sentry SDK with Expo compatibility.

 ---

 ## 📖 What is Sentry?